podinate/podinate/docs/docs/getting-started/concepts.md

 ## Account
 A podinate account is the root level collection of cloud resources.
 All resources must be part of an account.
 This keeps ownership and access separate.

-## Bucket
-A bucket is an object storage endpoint for storing unstructured files and data.
-Powered by Minio, it provides storage using a familiar HTTP interface for storing and viewing files.

 ## Cluster
 A cluster is a set of servers which run your Podinate workloads.
 Multiple Podinate clusters can be managed by a central